In honor of Pride Week and National Coming Out Day (October 11), we would like to continue to show our support for the LGBTQ+ Community.

 They still keep in contact, sending photos and baby updates.
 “They were the best intended parents you could ask for; extremely supportive, allowed me to share my journey.
 I adore them, and will always consider them family.”

 In addition to facilitating a healthy relationship with your surrogate, an experienced agency can help families navigate legal and financial complexities associated with a surrogacy journey.
-Hawaii is a surrogacy-friendly state.
-So even if you are a same-sex couple, both of your names can go on the birth certificate.
-It doesn’t matter who is the biological parent – we are able to do the legal parentage work to give both parents equal rights to their child.

-When it comes to finances, Hawaii Surrogacy works hard to make surrogacy affordable for all families.
+When it comes to finances, Hawaii Surrogacy works hard to make LGBT surrogacy affordable for all families.
 The cost does vary and with a same-sex couple that needs either an egg donor or sperm donor, you’re looking at a total journey cost of around $100,000.
 Some expenses may be covered by your insurance or employer benefit plans, but usually not much.
 So Hawaii Surrogacy has a comprehensive financial advising program available that is totally free of charge.
 Our advisors have been able to find grants and special discount programs, many of which are focused on helping build LGBTQ+ families.

 If you would like more information on starting your surrogacy journey, please connect with us by email at information@hawaiisurrogacy.com.